College Internships & Library Practicum

 Apply online using the form linked at the end of each position description.
 You may indicate interest in more than one position on the form.
 Applicants will be contacted to schedule a telephone interview and may be asked to submit additional materials.
 Applications undergo a thorough review and students will be notified of their status.

-The Library offers internships and library practica for spring, summer and fall terms.
+The Library offers internships and library practicums for spring, summer and fall terms.
 Position descriptions, requirements, and qualifications are posted for individual positions as they become available, up to one year in advance.

-Internship and practica are open until filled.
+Internships and practicums are open until filled.
 Placement is competitive and not guaranteed.
 We are not able to accommodate late requests or applications.